Conference on Inter-Asian Connections II: Singapore - December 8-10, 2010

 Inter-Asian temple and trust networks within and out of Southeast Asia Workshop Director - Kenneth Dean (McGill University)

 Workshop Directors - Itty Abraham (University of Texas at Austin) and See Seng Tan (S. Rajaratnam School of International Studies, Nanyang Technological University)

-Reproduction Migration in Asia
+Reproduction Mobility in Asia

 Workshop Directors - Biao Xiang (University of Oxford) and Mika Toyota (National University of Singapore)